nblumhardt/serilog-wiki/Writing-Log-Events.md

 Log.Information("The time is {Now}", DateTime.Now);
 ```

+**Property Naming** - Property names should use `PascalCase` for consistency with other code and libraries from the Serilog ecosystem.

+While accepted by Serilog, `dashed-names` are not compatible with many back-end data stores and so are strongly discouraged.

 ## Log Event Levels

 Serilog uses levels as the primary means for assigning importance to log events.
 The levels in increasing order of importance are: